 This includes the energy used to run vehicles; the energy used to heat and cool buildings; and the energy required to run machinery.

-Total secondary energy use increased 11% from 2000 to 2016.
-Natural gas usage grew the most of all fuel types, increasing by almost 29% during the same time period.
+Total secondary energy use increased 9% from 2000 to 2016.
+Natural gas usage grew by almost 18% during the same time period.

 Historical energy efficiency

 Canada’s industrial, transportation, commercial and institutional sectors are large consumers of energy.
 One of the key benefits of efficiency improvements is that they slow the rate of growth in energy use and reduce GHG emissions.

 What is Energy Intensity?

 Energy intensity is the ratio of energy use per unit of activity (such as floor space and GDP).

 Energy efficiency is a measure of how effectively energy is used for a given purpose and an important path towards decarbonisation.

 - Energy efficiency in Canada improved by 31.4% between 1990 and 2016

 - Energy use grew by 26% between 1990 and 2016.
 Without energy efficiency improvements, energy use would have grown by 56%

 - Energy efficiency savings of 2,090 PJ in 2016 were equivalent to end-user savings of $45 billion